18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-contact-center-optimization-specialist-gs15.md

 ## Role Summary:

-### Cloud Adoption Lead (GS15)
+### Cloud Adoption Specialist (GS15)

-We are looking for an Contact Center Optimization lead to join the Technology Transformation Service (TTS) as part of the IT Modernization Centers of Excellence (COE)  to help develop and improved the capabilities and services of our partner agencies.
+We are looking for an Contact Center Optimization Specialist to join the Technology Transformation Service (TTS) as part of the IT Modernization Centers of Excellence (COE)  to help develop and improved the capabilities and services of our partner agencies.

 As an expert contact center solutions architect well versed in multi-channel technologies and platforms, you will collaborate with agency partners to design, plan, and delivery on key contact center and customer experience modernization strategies that will drive optimizations and improvements in the security, agility, responsiveness, and efficiency of the agency’s IT infrastructure and customer experience services.

 <div class="paragraph"><p><br>